Net-hacker/Whatsapp-Messages-Sender-Python/README.md

 and the minutes

-And write the code in good English because i am not the best
+And please rewrite my English because my English is bad